Understanding Stunt Driving Charges in Ontario

 What Qualifies as Stunt Driving?

+Before understanding and fighting stunt driving charges in Ontario, let us learn what comes under it.
 Stunt driving isn’t limited to speeding over 50 km/h above the posted limit.
 The law covers a broad range of high-risk driving behaviors, including:

 - Excessive Speeding: Driving 50 km/h or more over the limit on roads with a posted limit of 80 km/h or higher—or 40 km/h or more over the limit in zones with lower speed limits.